Nathan Sonenshein: Early life and education

 Born in Lodi, New Jersey, Sonenshein moved with his family to Passaic, New Jersey, while he was in grade school.
-After graduating from Passaic High School, he began his four-decade naval career in 1934 by entering the United States Naval Academy.
+After graduating from Passaic High School in 1933, he began his four-decade naval career in 1934 by entering the United States Naval Academy, having received an appointment from U.S. Representative George N. Seger.
 On June 2, 1938, Sonenshein graduated with a B.S. degree and received his commission as an ensign.

 After initial sea duty, Sonenshein took courses at the Naval Postgraduate School.
 He was sent to the Massachusetts Institute of Technology, where he completed an S.M. degree in naval construction in 1944.
 His thesis advisor was William M. Murray.
 Sonenshein would later attend the Advanced Management Program at the Harvard University Graduate School of Business in 1964.